Autodesk/sydevs/user_manual/collection_nodes.md

 ### Macro Finalization Events

 The `macro_finalization_event` function is invoked once, after all other events.
 The main purpose of the function is to assign statistic values to all the flow output ports.
-This statistic values sometimes depend on the elapsed duration, which is available as an argument.
+These statistic values sometimes depend on the elapsed duration, which is available as an argument.
 The values may also depend on the statistics of the agents, which can be obtained by removing the agents.

 Below is the finalization event handler from [queueing_node.h](https://github.com/Autodesk/sydevs/blob/master/src/examples/demo/queueing/queueing_node.h).
 Observe that all agents are removed in this example.